Changing the Game, by Zuzana Prochazka, Sail Magazine, December 2021

 Morrelli & Melvin discuss the cutting edge technology they use in modern yacht design and specifically, the Rapido trimarans.

 To view the whole article online, click here.
-(Note, this article was originally published in the Winter 2021-22 issue of Multihull Sailor magazine.)
+(Note, this article was originally published in the Winter 2021-22 issue of Multihull Sailor magazine.
+It was also published in Sail Magazine on 23 March 2022 under the heading, Cutting edge technology for multihull design.)

 Below is a selection of quotes taken from the article.